How to Store, Prepare and Cook Your Catch

 Bake 6 to 12 minutes per inch thickness

-Add 5 minutes to total cooking time if fish is being baked in a thick sauce or wrapped in foil
+Add 5 minutes to total cooking time if fish is being baked in a

 Preheat broiler pan